← Back to Dry Cleaner Modules

 Concept

 The Talent Funnel has three parts: Hiring, Training, and The Repellent Job Ad.
-In a dry cleaner, these three parts work together to keep the store steady, the plant organized, and the customer experience clean.
+When you set these up together, you speed up hiring while reducing rework and customer risk.

 #